Volatility-DAO/PIPS/Proposed/Managing_A_Methodology/README.md

 1. Clone this repository.
 2. Create a new branch.
 Name your branch based on the action of this PIP:
-	- For managing an existing methodology, name your branch: `Managing_METHODOLOGY_YYYY-MM-DD`.
-For example, Managing_MFIV_2022-02-27.
+	- For changing an existing methodology, name your branch: `Changing_METHODOLOGY_YYYY-MM-DD`.
+For example, Changing_MFIV_2022-02-27.
 	- For removing an existing methodology, name your branch: `Remove_METHODOLOGY_YYYY-MM-DD`.
 For example, Remove_MFIV_2022-02-27.
+3. Duplicate the directory based on your action of this PIP:
+	- For changing an existing methodology, duplicate the [CHANGING_METHODOLOGY_TEMPLATE](./CHANGING_METHODOLOGY_TEMPLATE/) directory.
+Rename the directory as `Change_METHODOLOGY_YYYY-MM-DD`.
+DO NOT CHANGE THE TEMPLATE ITSELF, ONLY YOUR COPY.
+This directory will be passed through each step of the PIP process.
-3. If you are requesting a methodology be removed, then duplicate the the `REMOVE_A_METHODOLOGY_YYYY-MM-DD.md` file.
-Rename the directory with the same name as your brach.
-DO NOT CHANGE THE TEMPLATE, ONLY YOUR COPY.
+	- For removing an existing methodology, duplicate the [REMOVING_METHODOLOGY_TEMPLATE](./REMOVING_METHODOLOGY_TEMPLATE/) directory.
+Rename the directory as `Remove_METHODOLOGY_YYYY-MM-DD`.
+DO NOT CHANGE THE TEMPLATE ITSELF, ONLY YOUR COPY.
+This directory will be passed through each step of the PIP process.

 </details>

 <details><summary> Step 1 - Changing A Methodology's Implementation Or Removing a Methodology</summary>
 Your PIP should be changing a methodology's implementation OR removing a methodology, not both.
 Choose one.

 ### Changing A Methodology's Implementation

 To submit a change to a methodology's implementation, take the following steps:

 1. Make the proposed changes to the Approved Methodology Directory.
     * Note: You are not duplicating the directory.
+2. In your `Change_METHODOLOGY_YYYY-MM-DD` directory, fill out the following files:
+	* `README.md`
+	* `status.json` (name and description only)
-2. Submit a pull request for your branch.
+3. Submit a pull request for your branch.
-3. Under your pull request comment on every changed file.
+4. Under your pull request comment on every changed file.
 Every comment should address the following:
     * What is being changed in this file?
     * Why are you proposing this change?
     * How will this affect the implementation?
     * Does this affect the fidelity of the implementation to the METHODOLOGY.pdf?
-4. Notify @everyone in the [Discord PIPs channel](https://discord.com/channels/807306992389062668/904816574215635025) of the Volatility DAO Discord of the pull request.
+5. Notify @everyone in the [Discord PIPs channel](https://discord.com/channels/807306992389062668/904816574215635025) of the Volatility DAO Discord of the pull request.
-5. DAO users will comment on all proposed changes.
+6. DAO users will comment on all proposed changes.
-6. A community call will be scheduled to discuss the changes.
+7. A community call will be scheduled to discuss the changes.

 You can gauge the community's sentiment on your PIP in both the final call and in Discord.
 You should move onto Step 2 only if you think your PIP can pass a governance vote.

 ### Removing a Methodology

-1. Fill out the `REMOVE_A_METHODOLOGY_YYYY-MM-DD.md` file.
+1. In your `Remove_METHODOLOGY_YYYY-MM-DD` directory, fill out the following files:
+	* `README.md`
+	* `status.json` (name and description only)
-2. Add your `REMOVE_A_METHODOLOGY_YYYY-MM-DD.md` file to the METHODOLOGY directory.
-Then move the METHODOLOGY directory to the [Removed_Or_Failed/Volatility_Oracle_Methodologies](/Removed_Or_Failed/Volatility_Oracle_Methodologies/) directory.
+2. Then move the METHODOLOGY directory to the [Removed_Or_Failed/Volatility_Oracle_Methodologies](/Removed_Or_Failed/Volatility_Oracle_Methodologies/) directory.
 3. Submit a pull request for your branch.
 4. Notify @everyone in the [Discord PIPs channel](https://discord.com/channels/807306992389062668/904816574215635025) of the Volatility DAO Discord of the pull request.
 5. DAO users will comment on all proposed changes.